Top Reasons of Road Accidents UK

 Anticipating Other Road Users

 Not anticipating other road users and failing to judge other road users actions.
-According to driving school in Northampton, anticipating speed or actions of other road users can help to prevent fatal road accidents.
+According to female driving instructors in Luton, anticipating speed or actions of other road users can help to prevent fatal road accidents.

 Research shows by driving school in Rushden that motorists do poor all around observation when doing manoeuvres.
 All road users must ensure that they find safe place to manoeuvres to reduce the of risk of road accidents.